Healthy Homes Assessment Vogeltown

 Vogeltown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Vogeltown and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Vogeltown and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.
+• Landlords and property managers must keep records that prove the compliance with any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes